Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at St Cloud Technical and Community College are $5,874 a year.
 Allied Health majors at St Cloud Technical and Community College take out an average of $22,236 in student loans while working on their Associate Degree.

 You’ll be in good company if you decide to attend Hutchinson Community College.
 It ranked #3 on our 2023 Best Value Allied Health Professions Associate Degree Schools in the Plains States Region list.
-Located in the town of Hutchinson, Hutchinson Community College is a public college with a moderately-sized student population.
+Located in the town of Hutchinson, Hutchinson Community College is a public school with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Hutchinson Community College are $4,470 a year.
 While working on their Associate Degree, allied health majors at Hutchinson Community College accumulate an average of around $23,920 in student debt.